sathieshsk398-creator/Smart-Email-Triage-Draft-Automation/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://smart-email-triage-draft-automation-1.onrender.com
+View my app in: https://smart-email-triage-draft-automation-1.onrender.com

 ## Run Locally